MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 	- From name: **Klemen Sic**
 	- From email: **klemens@tailspintoys.com**
 	- Email subject: **Free toy giveaway promotion from Tailspin Toys**
-	- Select a URL you want to be your phishing link: select the drop-down arrow and select **https://www.prizegives.com** from the list of fictitious URLs.
+	- Select a URL you want to be your phishing link: select the **Select URL** button and select **https://www.prizegives.com** from the list of fictitious URLs.
 	- Theme: **Personalized Offer**
 	- Industry: **Retail**
 	- Current Event: **Yes**